 Humanists UK is committed to equality and diversity.
 We seek diverse representation around race so that everyone who accesses our services feels welcome and included.
 We also warmly welcome applications from Welsh speaking candidates.
 We consider applications from both experienced celebrants looking to join our network, and from people for whom the idea of becoming a celebrant is new.

 Our celebrants are people from all backgrounds.
 Some conduct our full range of ceremonies – funerals, memorials, weddings, partnerships, and namings.
 Others choose to conduct just one kind of ceremony.
 Some manage to combine being a humanist celebrant with full-time work.
 Many are people who find themselves busier than ever in ‘semi-retirement’.
 Others combine their work as celebrants with their work as parents or carers, or as part of their freelancing ‘portfolio’.
 All of them find being a celebrant deeply rewarding.

 Humanist Ceremonies makes no apology for setting the highest standards for our accredited celebrants.
 Bereaved people are vulnerable; the expectations of couples making their commitment public are high; the significance of a new arrival in a family is great.
 There is no ‘second chance’ with a ceremony and we are committed to providing people with an exceptional service.

-Once you have read the training information guidelines complete and return the relevant application form from the list below.
-You will then be invited to a video call interview with our Ceremonies Training and Development Manager.
+Once you have read the training information guidelines please complete and return the relevant application form – see the list below.
+You will then be invited to a video interview with our Ceremonies Training and Development Manager.

 Be prepared to accept the offer of course dates that are not your first choice.
 We cannot always allocate trainees to their first choice, as we may need to prioritise applicants from under-represented areas.
 We strive to offer a training place to all successful applicants as soon as possible.